Betty-Blocks-Services/zip-action-function/README.md

 # ZIP action function

+This function compresses multiple files from a specified property of a collection into a single ZIP file.
+> [!IMPORTANT]
-This function ZIPs multiple files from a specified property from a collection.
-Please note that the output is a temporary reference that needs to be stored in the database using a Create or Update step.
+> Please note that <b>the function does not store the generated file in the database</b>.
+Instead, it returns a temporary file reference that should be saved using a Create or Update step.

 <br/>